HTTP-RPC/Kilo/README.md

 ```

 ## ResultSetAdapter and Parameters
-The `ResultSetAdapter` class implements the `Iterable` interface and makes each row in a JDBC result set appear as an instance of `Map`, allowing query results to be serialized as an array of JSON objects.
+The `ResultSetAdapter` class implements the `Iterable` interface and makes each row in a JDBC result set appear as an instance of `Map`, allowing query results to be efficiently serialized to JSON or CSV.
 For example:

 ```java
 JSONEncoder jsonEncoder = new JSONEncoder();